-7 Proven Tips to Creating Loyal CustomerWritten by Mindaugas on September 25, 2017
+7 Proven Tips for Creating Loyal CustomersWritten by Mindaugas on September 25, 2017

-Customer loyalty is of upmost importance.
+Attracting and creating loyal customers is of upmost importance.
 Did you know that it costs 5 to 25 times as much to attract a new customer than to keep one?
-Think about that number for a while.
-All that precious time and resources to attract new customers.
+Think about that number for a while – all the precious time and resources needed to reel in consumers..

 With that in mind, your focus is to build a vital and prosperous relationship with your customers that will keep them coming back to you.